Brand Health: Prepare Your Brand Going Forward

 For consumers, this knowledge is part of the buying decision.
 They might switch to a more available brand or one they feel is better at addressing the interests of the public’s health.
 A brand’s supply chain and employee relations have been used as a differentiator in some sectors, but recent events are now an impetus for brands to think about and prepare for how to provide this level of information.

 Reflection of a Brand vs Antiquated Marketing

-All these efforts are direct responses to the public outcry and vocal opposition to mascots and imagery that is no longer seen as appropriate.
-For a brand, the desire to remain connected with loyal consumers and continue to garner new customers, and the priority of reviewing the pros and cons of changing the brands look and their messaging are not a small matter.
+For a brand, the desire to remain connected with loyal consumers and continue to garner new customers and the priority of reviewing the pros and cons of changing the brands look and their messaging are not a small matter.
 In some cases, the shift from decades-old branding will be a significant move within a company and sector.

 We will continue to see the social narrative motivate brands to evaluate their brand equity and decide if changes might be beneficial for both near and long-term growth.
 To rebuild a go-forward plan or to pivot away from what is no longer desired will require research and insights to craft the next generation of their brand image and how they want to be seen by their customers.

 Not unlike the public who adjusted their routines, shopping, and lifestyles, brands will need to adjust how they engage, message, and represent themselves to consumers.
 The trends and information from previous studies may no longer be useful in light of the recent events affecting their consumer base.
 What a brand cannot be is neutral during these times.
 The call is to be proactive in learning and understanding such concerns while pursuing a strategy that recognizes the risks and opportunities they may face.